proteinreport/proteinreport.org/content/en/events/future-food-series-seafood/index.md

 date: 2020-12-01 14:35:24
 lastmod: 2020-12-01 14:35:24
 slug: /future-food-series-seafood
-description: "ProVeg Incubator and NX-Food present ... the foods of the future!
-Welcome to the third event in our Future Food Series!
-This time, we are diving into the topic of seafood alternatives.
-On 9 December, we will be chatting to startup founders from Europe and Asia about which products the plant-based and cultivated seafood sectors have to offer, how to successfully launch them into a huge market full of potential and what the future is going to bring."
+description: "ProVeg Incubator and NX-Food present ... the foods of the future!Welcome to the third event in our Future Food Series!
+This time, we are diving into the topic of seafood alternatives.On 9 December, we will be chatting to startup founders from Europe and Asia about which products the plant-based and cultivated seafood sectors have to offer, how to successfully launch them into a huge market full of potential and what the future is going to bring."
 proteins: [Cell-Based, Plant-Based]
 products: [Seafood]
 topics: [Business]